Global-Survival/GSs/README.txt

 made of various, independently developed applications which support and rely on a common protocol (GSS) for the purpose of...

- -Calculates whether a complete manifest of needs can be satisfied by the 'available' resources -- illustrating how a community is likely to thrive or suffer.
+ -Calculating whether a complete manifest of needs can be satisfied by the 'available' resources -- illustrating how a community is likely to thrive or suffer.

- -Suggests alternate means of satisfying a more essential need, when shortages occur; for example, by substituting an alternate source of a nutrient.
+ -Suggesting alternate means of satisfying a more essential need, when shortages occur; for example, by substituting an alternate source of a nutrient.

- -Attempts to provide a means of evacuation, if needs are not likely to be met
+ -Attempting to provide a means of evacuation, if needs are not likely to be met

- -Analyzes physical locations
+ -Analyzing physical locations in terms of geology, biology, and human social measures

- -Provides methods for transitioning from one location to another
+ -Providing methods for transitioning from one location to another

 ...in terms of the appropriateness of that method for a biological organism -- according to certain measurement heuristics.

-This tool is simple to understand and free for all to use, modify, and improve.
+Eash of these tools is simple to understand and free for all to use, modify, and improve.

 Appropriateness...